The Pavilion Leadership Team

 Born in Jackson, Tennessee, Heather grew up working in her family owned Dairy Queen.
 There, she learned the basic business functions required to run a company, small or large.
 In her spare time, Heather volunteers for Alpha Gamma Delta as a Chapter Advisor, CASA of Wilson County (Court Appointed Special Advocates for Adolescents), and Senior Service Network East.
 She is a graduate of Leadership Wilson.
 Among many other professional activities, she has been a member of the Post-Acute Transition roundtable at Vanderbilt Medical Center and many other local organizations.

-Heather makes her home in Lebanon, TN with her husband and two daughters.
+Heather makes her home in Lebanon, TN with her two daughters.